ImmortalMan01/mod-plugin/README.md

 Use `/cm reload` to re-read all configuration files.
 OpenAI options such as `openai-key`, `model`, `threshold` and `rate-limit` are applied immediately and event listeners are re-registered without restarting the server.
+Changes to the `blocked-words` list are also detected automatically when `config.yml` is saved so the filter updates without using this command.